Terri E. Givens, PhD

 COMPLIANCE AND ACCREDITATION SUPPORT: Let us ease the pain of gathering and presenting the documentation needed when addressing a compliance or accreditation visit.

-TECHNOLOGY SUPPORT: Prof360 will conduct unbiased technical discovery for institutions seeking to adopt a new technology.
-This information can be used to create an RFP or adopt a solution supported by all key stakeholders.
+TECHNOLOGY SUPPORT: Prof360 will conduct unbiased technical discovery for institutions seeking to adopt new technology.
+With this information, it is possible to create an RFP or adopt a solution supported by all key stakeholders.